Ambika Mod: Career

 In 2024, Mod starred as Emma Morley in Netflix's One Day, adapted from David Nicholls' novel of the same name.
 The series follows two young people (played by Mod and Leo Woodall) who reconnect annually over 14 years after a one-night stand.
 Mod initially declined the role, as the emotionally demanding nature of her performance in This Is Going to Hurt left her doubting her ability to take on a romantic lead.
-Her portrayal, however, earned widespread critical acclaim and marked a major breakthrough in her career.
+Her portrayal, however, earned widespread critical acclaim and proved to be a breakthrough in her career.
 Upon release, One Day became the most-watched Netflix series worldwide that week.
-Writing for The Guardian, Chitra Ramaswamy described Mod as a "revelation", and found it "hard to believe this is her first lead role".
-Reflecting on her character's change in ethnicity from the book and earlier film adaptation, Mod expressed hope that it would "open people’s minds a little bit," acknowledging its significance for "a lot of people, especially young women of colour, young South Asian women in particular".
+Writing for The Guardian, Chitra Ramaswamy found Mod to be a "revelation", adding that " it is hard to believe this is her first lead role".
+Reflecting on her character's change in ethnicity from the book and earlier film adaptation, Mod expressed hope that it would "open people's minds a little bit," acknowledging its significance for "a lot of people, especially young women of colour, young South Asian women in particular".

-In 2025, Mod had supporting roles in the action films Black Bag and Sacrifice.
-In the Disney+ thriller series The Stolen Girl, Mod starred as a journalist attempting to locate a missing girl.
+In 2025, Mod featured in supporting roles in the action films Black Bag and Sacrifice.
+In the Disney+ thriller series The Stolen Girl, she starred as a journalist attempting to locate a missing girl.
 Emily Godwin of The Evening Standard considered Mod to be the series' prime asset but The Guardian's Lucy Mangan found the plot to be too contingent on her character's "borderline clairvoyant powers".
+She is set to join the second season of Black Doves for Netflix.
+Mod also joined the Harry Potter: The Full-Cast Audio Editions in the role of Nymphadora Tonks.
+She will make her first appearance in the audio release of Harry Potter and the Order of the Phoenix in March 2026.